treban/pimatic-raspbee/README.md

 | `RaspBeeRGBCTGroup`               | change color and temperature | `Group`
 | `RaspBeeGroupScenes`              | change temperature           | `Group Scenes`

+I have created a new group with all color controls.

 #### Sensors

 All sensors are represented as a `RaspBeeMultiDevice`.

 The device has 3 arrays.

 * associated device IDs
+This array contains all device ID associated to this object.

 * support parameter flag
+This array contains all supported attributes.

 * configMap
+During a device discovery, the config map is filled automatically.
+Customizable values ​​are stored in this config map.
+A custom config can be written to the API via the button on the new RaspBeeSystem device.

 | supports parameter flag  | Feature                      | Deconz Resource Type
 | ------------------------ | ---------------------------- | ---------------